Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Where to Stay in Faroe Islands: Streymoy

-Streymoy is the largest of all the 18 Faroe Islands and home to the capital city, Tórshavn.
+Streymoy is the largest of all the 18 islands in the Faroes and home to the capital city, Tórshavn.
 Like I said before, if you want to only pick only one place to stay in the Faroe Islands, I recommend Tórshavn.

-It’s funny that the capital city of this country is literally a third of the size of the California suburb that I grew up in – one that I always thought of as “tiny.”
-But when you compare Tórshavn to the rest of the Faroe Islands, full of sleepy seaside villages, you’ll see what I mean when I say that it is a completely different experience than the rest of the Faroes.
+It’s funny that the capital city of this country is literally a third of the size of the California suburb that I grew up in, one that I always thought of as “tiny.”
+But when you compare Tórshavn to the rest of the Faroe Islands, full of sleepy seaside villages, it’s very lively.

 Tórshavn Accommodations